civiform/civiform/cloud/deploys/dev_azure/README.md

 and then update the azure app service to point to the local image.

 ## 1. Build, Tag and Push the Docker Image
-Run the following script which takes the IMAGE_TAG, DOCKER_REPOSITORY, DOCKER_USERNAME from your civiform_config.sh and builds/tags/pushes your local up to docker hub.
+Run the following script which takes the DOCKER_REPOSITORY, DOCKER_USERNAME from your civiform_config.sh and builds/tags/pushes your local up to docker hub.
+You must specify the image_tag to use for docker.
 You will need a custom docker hub in order to do this.
 Check with team on how to pay for docker hub pro.

 ```